Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Koichiro Tani for performing the computational experiments instead of them.
+The authors would also like to thank the anonymous referee for carefully reading the paper and suggesting many improvements.
 The first author was supported by supported by JSPS KAKENHI Grant Number JP24K00521.
 The second author was supported by JSPS KAKENHI Grant Number JP22K03222.